zunsthy/pt-access/README.md

-# PT-login
+# PT-Access

-PT-login is a tool to access multiple PT(private tracker) sites and store login info without opening those sites.
+PT-Access is a tool to access multiple PT(private tracker) sites and store login info without opening those sites.

 Some PT sites remove AFK accounts, so use the tool to make last